alfizari/Elden-Ring-Nightreign-Save-Editor-PS4/README.md

 Modifying save files can lead to data corruption or bans if used online.
 Use at your own risk.

 Always back up your save files before making any changes.

+Thanks to thewerthon and msurkein for there contribution in making the editor easier to use